-It’s a dream job for many, especially among Disney fans, who often hold Imagineers in higher regard than most celebrities and political figures.
-Imagineers are the “rock stars” of the themed entertainment industry, so it’s no wonder that positions at Walt Disney Imagineering are often strived for, but so difficult to land.
+It’s a dream job for many, especially among Disney fans, who often hold Disney Imagineers in higher regard than most celebrities and political figures.
+Disney Imagineers are the “rock stars” of the themed entertainment industry, so it’s no wonder that positions at Walt Disney Imagineering are often strived for but so difficult to land.

-Below is a partial transcription, photos, and additional details surrounding Don Carson’s journey to becoming an Imagineer and advice for all the future Imagineers out there.
+Below is a partial transcription, photos, and additional details surrounding Don Carson’s journey to becoming a Disney Imagineer and advice for all the future Imagineers out there.
 (That’s you!)
-If you prefer to hear Carson’s advice and stories rather than read them, listen to Show 309 of our Inside the Magic podcast, available for streaming from this web site as well as to download directly.
+If you prefer to hear Carson’s advice and stories rather than read them, listen to Show 309 of our Inside the Magic podcast, available for streaming from this website, as well as to download directly.

 The interview begins roughly 30 minutes into the show.
 Just click here to listen or read on…

-Don Carson was employed at Walt Disney Imagineering (WDI) in Glendale, Calif. from 1989 to 1995.
-He worked as Show Designer for Splash Mountain at Walt Disney World and in the development of Toontown at Disneyland in California.
-During his time as an Imagineer, Carson produced more than 700 concept drawings and paintings, many of which have ended up in the WDI archives, to potentially see the light of day again in the future.
+Don Carson was employed at Walt Disney Imagineering (WDI) in Glendale, Calif., from 1989 to 1995.
+He worked as Show Designer for Splash Mountain at Walt Disney World and in Toontown at Disneyland Resort in California.
+During his time as an Imagineer, Carson produced more than 700 concept drawings and paintings, many of which have ended up in the WDI archives, to see the light of day again in the future potentially.

-Currently, Carson is a freelance artist, still contributing to Imagineering projects when asked, but also offering his artistic talents to other entertainment companies including Universal Studios.
-Carson’s online portfolio and blog offer a glimpse into the wide range of talent his possesses.
-Of course, with Carson not currently employed by Disney (or any one design group), his tips and opinions given below are not officially that of Disney or any other themed experience company, but completely his own, based on his personal experiences.
+Currently, Carson is a freelance artist, still contributing to Imagineering projects when asked and offering his artistic talents to other entertainment companies, including Universal Studios.
+Carson’s online portfolio and blog offer a glimpse into the wide range of talent he possesses.
+Of course, with Carson not currently employed by Disney (or anyone design group), his tips and opinions are given below are not officially that of Disney or any other themed experience company, but completely his own, based on his personal experiences.